Last updated: July 1, 2026

-- Optimize Image Performance: Large, uncompressed images are a common cause of slow page load speeds, which negatively impact user experience and SEO.
-Compress images, convert to WebP, and resize appropriately to speed up your site and reduce bounce rates.
+- Optimize image performance: Large, uncompressed images are a common cause of slow page load speeds, which hurt user experience and SEO.
+Compress images, convert to WebP, and resize them to the dimensions you actually display.

-- Clarify and Strengthen CTAs: Weak or poorly placed calls-to-action cause missed conversions.
-Ensure CTAs are specific, consistent in color/placement, and prominently visible—especially above the fold.
+- Clarify and strengthen CTAs: Weak or buried calls-to-action cost you conversions.
+Make CTAs specific, consistent in color and placement, and visible above the fold.

-- Eliminate Broken Links and Redirect Errors: Outdated links and broken redirects create friction for users and hurt SEO.
-Use audit tools like Screaming Frog to identify and fix them, and set up 301 redirects where needed.
+- Eliminate broken links and redirect errors: Outdated links and broken redirects frustrate users and erode SEO.
+Use an audit tool like Screaming Frog to find them and set up 301 redirects where pages have moved.

-- Simplify and Test Forms: Overly complex or malfunctioning lead forms turn away potential prospects.
-Reduce fields, add trust-building copy, and routinely test form function and routing for smoother conversions.
+- Simplify and test forms: Overly complex or malfunctioning lead forms turn away prospects.
+Reduce fields, add trust-building copy, and test routing on a regular schedule.

-- Improve Mobile and Accessibility Standards: Modern users demand responsive, accessible websites.
-Use tools like Google’s Mobile-Friendly Test and WAVE to fix common issues like tap targets, contrast, and missing alt text—enhancing usability and reducing compliance risks.
+- Improve mobile and accessibility standards: Modern B2B buyers expect responsive, accessible sites.
+Tools like Google’s Mobile-Friendly Test and WAVE catch issues such as tap targets, contrast, and missing alt text—improving usability and reducing compliance risk.

-Many marketing managers in manufacturing have well-timed campaigns with strong creative, targeted messaging, and solid ad budgets.
-But sometimes, the results don’t match the effort.
-Clicks may be decent, but conversions remain low, and bounce rates are alarmingly high.
+Many marketing managers in manufacturing run well-timed campaigns with strong creative, targeted messaging, and solid ad budgets.
+But sometimes the results don’t match the effort.
+Clicks may be decent, yet conversions stay low and bounce rates run alarmingly high.

 If that sounds familiar, you’re not alone.
 In manufacturing, a website isn’t just a digital brochure—it’s a critical tool for lead generation, customer trust, and long-term revenue.
 The challenge is that even small issues can quietly erode performance.

-Large, unoptimized images are one of the biggest culprits behind slow page load times—especially on manufacturing sites with detailed product visuals or process photos.
+Large, unoptimized images are one of the biggest causes of slow page load times—especially on manufacturing sites with detailed product visuals or process photos.
+Compressing and resizing them is usually the single fastest win.

 Why it matters: